veggero/nylo/README.md

                     [44]
                 ]

     pyramid: {list int layer|
         len(layer)=1{return [layer]}
         next_layer: layer(2)sum
         return [layer] . pyramid(next_layer)
     }

 docs:

-    line 1: define the 'pyramid' function, with the argument layer (this will check if the argument is a list of integers and assign it to a 'layers' variable). line 2: check if the layer is only one element long and if so just return it in a one-element-long list (input: [2] output: [[2]]) line 3: calculate the next layer by summing every couple of successive numbers (layer(2) returns every couple and 'sum' sum all them) line 4: calculate the pyramid of the next layer, join it with the already known layer, and return the pyramid
+   line 1: define the 'pyramid' function, with the argument layer (this will check if the argument is a list of integers and assign it to a 'layers' variable).

+   line 2: check if the layer is only one element long and if so just return it in a one-element-long list (input: [2] output: [[2]])

+   line 3: calculate the next layer by summing every couple of successive numbers (layer(2) returns every couple and 'sum' sum all them)

+   line 4: calculate the pyramid of the next layer, join it with the already known layer, and return the pyramid

-Example 2: Parsing binary
+**Example 2: Parsing binary **

 Return the number of successive 0s and 1s for every sequence in a binary string

 example input : '00011000111100100000'
 example output: [3,2,3,4,2,1,5]

     get_binary: {list char[='0' or ='1'] binary|
         parsed: [0]
         binary(2){left, right|
             left=right {parsed[-1]++}
             else {parsed.append(0)}
         }
         return parsed+1
     }

 docs:

-    line 1: define the get_binary function with a single 'binary' argument, which is a list of characters that are either '0' or '1' line 2: define a 'parsed' list - we will edit it as we iterate over the binary string line 3: we call a function with every two successives numbers in binary, calling them 'left' and 'right' line 4: if they're equals we add one to the last element of parsed - in this way we count the number of successive equals chars line 5: if they're not equals we add a 0 to parsed, in order to reset the counter line 7: we return the parsed list adding one to every element of it (because we ignored the first element of every sequence of 0s and 1s)
+   line 1: define the get_binary function with a single 'binary' argument, which is a list of characters that are either '0' or '1'

+   line 2: define a 'parsed' list - we will edit it as we iterate over the binary string

+   line 3: we call a function with every two successives numbers in binary, calling them 'left' and 'right'

+   line 4: if they're equals we add one to the last element of parsed - in this way we count the number of successive equals chars

+   line 5: if they're not equals we add a 0 to parsed, in order to reset the counter

+   line 7: we return the parsed list adding one to every element of it (because we ignored the first element of every sequence of 0s and 1s)